Don't throw that milk carton away! Why not upcycle it? There's tons of stuff you can do with your rubbish!

 - Don't forget to tell us when you have completed the activity!
-When you mark the activity as complete, you will be asked to upload a photo of your craftwork or you taking part in a litter pick to show us what you did to help the environment.
+When you mark the activity as complete, you will be asked to upload a photo of your craftwork to show us what you did to help the environment.

 Completing the activity

 Use the 'Mark as complete' button at the top of this page to tell us you've completed your activity.
-You'll need to show us what you did by uploading a photo of what you or your family created by recycling household waste, or a shot of you all taking part in a litter pick!
-Alternatively, draw or paint about what you did or upload a piece of writing talking about your experience.
+You'll need to show us what you did by uploading a photo of what you or your family created by recycling household waste Alternatively, draw or paint what you did or upload a description of your experience.

 Lolly stick wading birds